STAGVILLE

 We are a non-profit, 501c3 organization working to bring lesser known histories about formerly enslaved people at Stagville Plantation to wider audiences through public art.

-Through this, we hope to expand our community’s collective understanding of Durham’s unique history, and specifically, who gets included in that story.
+We hope to expand our community’s collective understanding of Durham’s unique history, and specifically, who gets included in that story.
 We also hope to bring greater awareness to the Stagville State Historic Site, support Stagville’s vast group of descendants in coming together under a common purpose, and help the larger community ponder the ongoing legacies of slavery.

 Project President Ricky Hart shares his understanding of the brutal conditions endured by his ancestors who were enslaved at the Stagville Plantation, and expresses his support for the installation of a memorial in downtown Durham, NC, to honor them.